This is the first part of a four-part Timeline of Human History. To see the other parts, click on the following links:

 - After defeating Licinius at the Battle of Adrianople, Constantine becomes Emperor of both Eastern and Western Roman empires (Turkey).

-- Constantine convenes the First Council of Nicaea, which resolves questions about the Christian faith and rejects Arianism (Turkey).
+- Constantine convenes the First Council of Nicaea, which resolves questions about the Christian faith and rejects Arianism as a heresy+ (Turkey).

 - Byzantium (to be renamed Constantinople) becomes the capital of the Eastern Roman (Byzantine) Empire (Turkey).

 - The death of Constantine the Great leads to the redivision of the Roman Empire into Eastern and Western empires (Italy; Turkey).

 - Birth of Augustine of Hippo in Thagaste, Roman Africa (now Algeria).